semperry/swapi/CONTRIBUTING.md

 ### 4. Open a Pull Request

+1. Checkout to the main branch and pull any changes from the upstream remote.
+2. Checkout again to your feature branch, and merge any new changes from main.
+Resolve all conflicts if necessary.
+3. Push any changes if there were conflicts.
-1. Go to your forked repository on GitHub.
+4. Go to your forked repository on GitHub.
-2. Click **Compare & pull request**.
+5. Click **Compare & pull request**.
-3. Fill in a clear **title and description** of your changes.
+6. Fill in a clear **title and description** of your changes.
-4. Ensure all commits are squashed into a single meaningful commit before submitting the PR.
+7. Ensure all commits are squashed into a single meaningful commit before submitting the PR.
-5. Add yourself to the [`CONTRIBUTORS.md`](CONTRIBUTORS.md) file under the appropriate section and in alphabetical order.
+8. Add yourself to the [`CONTRIBUTORS.md`](CONTRIBUTORS.md) file under the appropriate section and in alphabetical order.
+9. If you have financially supported the project, you may also add yourself under the **Donors & Supporters section** in both this file and the [`CONTRIBUTORS.md`](CONTRIBUTORS.md).
-6. Submit the PR and wait for review!
+10. Submit the PR and wait for review!

 ---